Digitizing Initiatives

 Return to Digital Libraries and Initiatives

-Links to sources of information outside
+`Links to sources of information

-on evaluating web pages see TFAO's General
+information on evaluating web pages see TFAO's General Resources

-Resources for Collectors and Students of Art History.
+section in Online Resources for Collectors and Students of Art History.

 *Tag for expired US copyright of object